viash-hub/rnaseq/README.md

 ![](assets/global_params.png)

 Then, we fill in our parameter sets - this is one parameter set for each samples.
-Note that each sample can consist of multiple fastq files!
+Note that each sample can consist of multiple fastq files.

 ![](assets/parameter_set_1.png) ![](assets/parameter_set_2.png)